Tromsdalstinden: Controversy over Sámi cultural significance

 In 2003 Tromsø applied to host the 2014 Winter Olympics.
-The proposal to the International Olympic Committee featured plans to build an alpine skiing facility on the slopes of the mountain.
-This sparked immediate protests from some Sami activists who claimed that Tromsdaltinden has been a Sami sacred mountain since ancient times.
+The proposal to the International Olympic Committee featured plans to build an alpine skiing facility on the mountain's slopes.
+This sparked immediate protests from some Sami activists who claimed that Tromsdaltinden had been a Sami sacred mountain since ancient times.
 A heated debate ensued over whether Tromsdalstinden could be considered "holy" or not.

 The Sami Parliament enacted a resolution declaring it a holy mountain in 2004, and the plans were discontinued.
-The Sámi Parliament does not in fact have any formal authority to declare objects 'sacred', but their resolution was listened to anyway.
+The Sámi Parliament has no formal authority to declare objects 'sacred.'
+Despite this, their resolution was listened to.
 Lawyers in the aftermath discussed the possibility of defining a mountain as a cultural relic according to the definition of "cultural relic" in the law.

-Professor Siv Ellen Kraft from the department of Religious Studies, University of Tromsø wrote an article suggesting that Tromsdalstind was made a holy mountain in recent times as a part of sami identity politics.
+Professor Siv Ellen Kraft from the Department of Religious Studies, University of Tromsø wrote an article suggesting that Tromsdalstind was made a holy mountain in recent times as a part of Sami identity politics.
 However, the mountain is also reckoned by Sámi people in the region to have been sacred at one point, before Christianization.
-The mountain bears the significant feature of a traditional sacred mountain - i.e. that it dominates the landscape due to shape and/or height.
-As the classic Sámi religion is dead and only elements survive through local vestiges and neo-shamanism; a good case can be made that the mountain is no longer sacred to most Sámi in the traditional sense.
-Still, the level of commitment to the preserving the mountain shown by the Sámi - up to the point of having the Sámi parliament pronounce it sacred - quite effectively display the intense cultural significance of the mountain to modern Sámi also, a significance which is indeed rooted in the religious traditions of ones ancestors.
+The mountain bears the significant feature of a traditional sacred mountain.
+I.e., it dominates the landscape due to shape or height.
+The conventional Sámi religion is dead, and only elements survive through local vestiges and neo-shamanism; a good case can be made that the mountain is no longer sacred to most Sámi in the traditional sense.
+Still, the level of commitment to the mountain shown by the Sámi - up to the point of having the Sámi parliament pronounce it sacred - quite effectively displays the intense cultural significance of the mountain to modern Sámi also, a value which is indeed rooted in the religious traditions of one's ancestors.